AbdullahMH95/VRND_Puzzler_AbdullahMH/README.md

 # VRND_Puzzler_AbdullahMH

 # Introduction
-As a part of VR development Nano-degree in Udacity, I have create a document that describe puzzler project and this document contains five sections: outcomes, story of the process, user testing outcomes and iteration, breakdown of final piece and conclusion.
+As a part of VR development Nano-degree in Udacity, I have create a document that describe puzzler project and this document contains five sections: outcomes, story of the process, user testing outcomes and iteration, sketching and conclusion.
+I think the future will be in the virual reality so I most start now learn unity and vr development.
+First I buy Google cardboard and now I have laptop that is VR ready (MSI) and very soon I will buy HTC Vive!.

 # Outcomes
 A VR game with no motion sickness and verified by Abdulaziz (Tester) and documented.